An epicurean adventure to: Italy

 Garlic

-The instructions suggest four garlic cloves, but if your garlic bulbs are on the small side, you might want to consider adding 5-6 cloves instead.
+The instructions suggest four garlic cloves but if your garlic bulbs are on the small side, you might want to consider adding 5-6 cloves instead - or more!

 Sugar

-We add a small amount of sugar to balance out the acidity that comes from using a generous amount of tomatoes in the dish.
-Rest assured, it won't make the dish sweet.
+We add a touch of sugar to balance the acidity from the tomatoes but don’t worry - it won’t make the dish sweet.
+The natural sweetness comes from the onions and tomatoes themselves.

 Salt and pepper